This song is about how Fred Potter got saved, written by Danny Minton.

 I lost count, but believe there were at least twenty new believers baptized this summer.
 I also want to mention that my family is still happy and healthy.
 Verity schools the younger children at home during the week, then attends a Turkish children's meeting in our village.
 Our grown daughters back in the states are a blessing to our hearts; remember to pray for them also.

 Please continue praying with us and praising God for what He has done and will do.

 Last winters flour and oil distribution in Bulgaria was completed successfully.
 We thank the Lord for your generosity in assisting over 2,200 church families.
 Each family received 110 lbs. of flour and 5 liters of cooking oil.
 We would like to express our gratitude to all those who prayed and contributed to this ministry.
 The church families were very thankful for God supplying their needs.

 Winter came late this year and many testified that the flour and oil reached them just at the right time.
 In one village there was a widow woman whose house had burned down a few years ago.
 Now she lives in a little room by herself.
 She had come to the end of her supplies for the winter and was out of food.
 She was going to start asking the neighbors for food when the truck entered her village and we began unloading the flour and oil.
 Praise the Lord, he does all things well.
 There are many others who have similar stories of God's provision concerning the flour and oil.
 Many poor and hungry children were able to enjoy freshly baked bread, through your faith and charity.

-We would like to do the same for the upcoming winter of 2019.
+We would like to do the same for the upcoming winter.
 This will cost between 70 and 80 thousand dollars depending on the exchange rate.
 For $35 dollars we can purchase enough flour and oil to take care of a family during the cold winter months.